kobofare/necat/README.md

 # Necat
 Necat is similar to the Nifty which is an implementation of Thrift client and server on Netty, but Necat is based on Netty 4.0.
-Necat is in pursuit of higher performance and easier use for developing distribute system, it will try to use UDT and Protocbuf to optimize the communication part of application.
+Necat is in pursuit of higher performance and easier use for developing distribution system, it will try to use UDT and Protocbuf to optimize the communication part of application.

 # How to edit README.md file?
 Please follow as: https://github.com/LearnShare/Learning-Markdown/blob/master/README.md